-Dylan Moran and Declan Geraghty on Irish title collision course - Irish Boxing
+IT’S OFFICIAL -Dylan Moran and Declan Geraghty fight for the Irish title - Irish Boxing

 The nomadic Moran revealed he has his BUI licence back and thus is ready to fight on home soil for the first time since he defeated Gyorgy Mizsei in the National Stadium in 2019.

 The Munster man has been involved in a war of words with Limerick’s Paddy Donovan and the pair were said to be in the Katie Taylor homecoming undercard frame.
-However, Waterford and a fight with Geraghty appears to be in the popular fighter’s immediate future.
+However, Waterford and a fight with Geraghty are in the popular fighter’s immediate future.

+Moran comes home to fight in his home county for the first time as a pro just a week after Jason Quigley tops an Elite Sheer card in Dublin.